winterland1989/Action.js/README.md

 Each `_next` return a new `Action`, Now if we give the final `Action` a callback with `_go`, the whole callback chain will be fired sequential.

-Nice, we just use a simple class with only one field, one very simple functions, the callbacks are written in a much more readable way now, but we have a key problem to be solved yet: what if we want to nest async `Action` inside an `Action`?
+Nice, we just use a very simple class, one very simple functions, the callbacks are written in a much more readable way now, but we have a key problem to be solved yet: what if we want to nest async `Action` inside an `Action`?
 Turn out with a little modification to our `_next` function, we can handle that:

 ```js
 Action.prototype._next = function(cb) {